iterative/dvc.org/content/docs/dvclive/user-guide/ml-frameworks/pytorch.md

 ## Usage

-To start using the integration you just need to add few modifications to your training code in **any** PyTorch project.
+To start using DVCLive you just need to add few modifications to your training code in **any** PyTorch project.

 You need to add [`dvclive.log()`] calls to each place where you would like to log metrics and one single [`dvclive.next_step()`] call to indicate that the